 Frankly, most software professionals are taken, so to speak, and they don’t browse Glassdoor or ZipRecruiter regularly.
 You may even need to do recruitment outreach on social platforms like Reddit or LinkedIn.

 Make sure to weigh the costs of doing all this as well.
-On average, it takes over a month to find new hires and several thousands of dollars can be lost during the process.
+On average, it takes over a month to find new hires, and several thousand dollars can be lost during the process.

-Once you find someone or several persons with potential, you will have to narrow down your candidates using a series of intensive interviews, both technical and traditional, challenges related to software development, and screening and vetting procedures.
+Once you identify individuals with potential, you will need to narrow down your candidates through a series of intensive interviews, including both technical and traditional assessments, software development challenges, and thorough screening and vetting procedures.

 Given this exhaustive workload, some companies choose to outsource the hiring process and overall development to outside agencies.
 This can be a low-budget solution for those who really need it.